What Are SQF Codes And Why Are They Important?

 Safe Quality Food (SQF) codes are a process and product certification standard that address all sectors of the food and beverage epoxy flooring industry, from primary production to transport and distribution.

-The Safe Quality Food Institute (SQFI) offers an internationally recognized certification system, with a series of three levels of certifications, designed to meet the needs of all suppliers in the food industry.
+The Safe Quality Food Institute (SQFI) offers an internationally recognized food grade epoxy flooring certification system, divided into three levels of certification, designed to meet the needs of all suppliers in the food industry.

-The main feature of the SQF Code is its emphasis on the systematic application of Hazard Analysis Critical Control Points (HACCP) for control of food quality hazards as well as food safety.
+The main feature of the SQF Code is its emphasis on the systematic application of Hazard Analysis Critical Control Points (HACCP) for control of food quality hazards, as well as food safe epoxy flooring

 The implementation of an SQF management system addresses a buyer’s food safety and quality requirements and provides a solution for businesses supplying local and global food markets.

 This enables suppliers to help assure their customers that food has been produced, processed, prepared, and handled according to the highest possible standards, at all levels of the supply chain.

 Why Are SQF Codes Important In The Flooring Industry?

 Companies that fall under the food and beverage epoxy flooring industry are required to complete a selection of modules, which cover a series of steps pertaining to food processing, farming and distribution.

 The modules are explained in a document called “Construction and Control of Product Handling and Storage Areas”, and there are several subsections that discuss flooring considerations.

 The SQF codes that pertain to flooring are explained below.